Serena Williams Unexpectedly Withdraws From French Open Due To Injury

 Tennis superstar Serena Williams announced she will be withdrawing from the French Open due to an Achilles injury she has been dealing with for an extended period of time.

-Williams shared the unexpected news this morning right before her match in the second round against Bulgaria’s Tsvetana Pironkova, according to a report from ESPN.
+Williams shared the unexpected news this morning, right before her match in the second round against Bulgaria’s Tsvetana Pironkova, according to a report from ESPN.

 The four-time Olympic gold medal winner had a shot at making history if she had been able to compete in this year’s tournament.
 According to CBS Sports, Williams is one win away from winning 24 majors, which would tie the all-time record currently held by Margaret Court.

-Williams has not won a major title since 2017, in which she was crowned champion of the Australian Open.
+Williams has not won a major title since 2017, when she was crowned champion at the Australian Open.

 The tennis star confessed that she had originally sustained the injury to her left Achilles tendon in a competition against Victoria Azarenka earlier in the month.